Driver pulled over in Michigan while going 156 mph, police say

-LANSING, Mich.
-(WLNS) — A 33-year-old man was pulled over while going 156 mph in Lansing on Sunday, according to the Michigan State Police.
+A 33-year-old man was pulled over while going 156 mph in Lansing on Sunday, according to the Michigan State Police.
+KTLA’s sister station WLNS reports.

 The man, from Owosso, Michigan, was driving a 2020 Dodge Charger and was stopped on I-496 east near Martin Luther King Jr. Boulevard, police say.